 See Related: List of Animals That Mate for Life

-Stanford University and Monterey Bay Aquarium partnership has been a great benefit to Monterey Bay Aquarium.
+Stanford University and Monterey Bay Aquarium partnership has greatly benefited Monterey Bay Aquarium.
 Stanford University is one of the premier universities in the world, and Monterey Bay Aquarium is a world-renowned aquarium that showcases Monterey’s marine life.

-Monterey Bay and the Monterey city council members believe that providing Monterey with a major university will be beneficial for both Monterey and Stanford.
+Monterey Bay and the Monterey city council members believe that providing Monterey with a major university will benefit both Monterey and Stanford.

 See Related: Animals With Best Sense of Smell